ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Comments on this work can be provided by opening issues in the project repository or by sending an email to the project’s public comment list baseline@lists.oasis-open-projects.org.

 #### Keywords:
-The keywords "MUST", "MUST NOT", "[REQUIRED](#rfc2119)", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] when, and only when, they appear in all capitals, as shown here.
+The keywords "MUST", "MUST NOT", "REQUIRED]", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] when, and only when, they appear in all capitals, as shown here.

 #### Citation format:
 When referencing this specification the following citation format should be used: